Canadian official Chrystia Freeland calls Trump tariffs insulting

 "If we charge a country ZERO to sell their goods, and they charge us 25, 50 or even 100 percent to sell ours, it is UNFAIR and can no longer be tolerated," he said.
 "That is not Free or Fair Trade, it is Stupid Trade!"

-Trump's tariffs could raise prices for Americans on a range of everyday products.
-It could also place the United States in a trade dispute on more than one front.
+He added, however, the Trump's tariffs are part of his effort to "rebuild" the American steel industry.

+"There's some early signs that that may be possible," Kudlow said.
+He said the Washington is "still welcome" to "good faith negotiations."

 The administration is separately moving ahead with tariffs on Chinese goods.

 On Sunday, China warned that Trump's plan to impose tariffs on $50 billion of Chinese exports threatens to wipe out progress made in trade talks between Beijing and Washington.